 Suicide - What does the Bible say?There are six people who the Bible records as having committed suicide.
 Judas Iscariot is the most famous (Matthew 27:5), but Abimelech (Judges 9:54), Saul (1 Samuel 31:4), Saul's armor-bearer (1 Samuel 31:4-6), Ahithophel (2 Samuel 17:23) and Zimri (1 Kings 16:18) also committed suicide.
 We know for a fact that five of them were ungodly, wicked men, and there isn't enough information about the sixth— Saul's armor-bearer to make a determination about his character.
 Samson is also sometimes considered a suicide (Judges 16:26-31), but since Samson's goal was to kill the Philistines, rather than himself, it is doubtful whether Samson's death could be considered a true suicide.
-Suicide is essentially "self-murder" and murder is a sin, outlawed in the Ten Commandments (Exodus 20:13).
+Suicide is essentially "self-murder" and murder is a sin (Exodus 20:13; Romans 13:9).

 Having said that, we must add that murder, suicide, or any other sin is not the deciding factor regarding salvation.
 A person's eternal security is determined by, and only by, their relationship to Jesus Christ (Ephesians 2:8-9).
 If a person who is unsaved commits suicide, they have simply sent themselves to eternal punishment faster than they would have gone had they died a natural death.
 Regardless, they will be in hell only because they have rejected Christ, not because they have committed suicide.
 But what if a Christian commits suicide?
 Can this happen?